ElSombrero2/celerity/README.md

 ```
 ## Notes
 You can add more templates by adding files templates to
 `examples/templates` in the repository directory if you want to have more template for testing the tools
+this is only the development public repository but a beta version will coming soon.

 # Todo
 - [ ] Initialize a project with differents options
     - [x] Choose a project template
     - [ ] Create a Github repository and push it in Github
-        - [ ] Integrate github Authentication with Token
+        - [x] Integrate github Authentication with Token
+    - [x] Save all configurations in json project file
+    - [x] Allow the user to create his own template by using a json file description
     - [ ] Initialize all files and push them to the user's Github Repository
     - [ ] If there's a model then allow to take the figma link of the project
-    - [x] Save all configurations in json project file
-    - [x] Allow the user to create his own template by using a json file description
         - [x] Can give a name to the template
         - [x] Specify where can it fetches the template base project
             - On Github Repository (Only github for the first version but all the rests will coming soon)